puppetlabs/iac/_lifeofinternatpuppet/post_46.md

 Not a lot to say this week!

 - I continued to work on my linked in learning tutorials which I had saved in order to prep for my final year.
-Check out my [linked in profile](https://www.linkedin.com/in/disha-kareer/) to see what courses I have been working on.
+Check out my [linkedin profile](https://www.linkedin.com/in/disha-kareer/) to see what courses I have been working on.

 - I informed my manager when I will be returning equipment.